contao/docs/docs/dev/framework/caching.md

  2. **Subrequest:** By generating an (internal) URL for the fragment, the fragment content is merged **after** caching the page, which allows a fragment to have a different cache time than the main page.
 The `esi` renderer tells the reverse proxy (cache) to fetch multiple URLs on a request and merge fragments before delivering to the client.
-    There's also an `hinclude` renderer, which merges fragments in the browser using JavaScript, but there's hardly any use case for this anymore today.
+    There's also an `hinclude` renderer which allows browser to merge fragments using JavaScript, but the client-side part is not provided out-of-the-box.

 ### Inline Fragments